Excuse the WTF expletive but if you’re like me you probably find discussions on methylation and MTHFR get pretty high-ceilinged, pretty quickly!

 So back to the methylation steps.

-The following steps help to outline the methylation cycle (which honestly has done my head in for about 5 years) but when spaced out – it’s easier to understand how enzymes influence each other and ultimately our health!!
-Enzymes are given nicknames based on the first letter of each of the chemical words in their name.
+The following steps help to outline the methylation cycle (which honestly has done my head in for many years) but when spaced out – it’s easier to understand than the crazy methylation charts and how enzymes influence each other and our health.

 The methylation process starts with the MTHFR enzyme.
 It is responsible for the proper activation and utilisation of folate (vitamin B9) or synthetic folic acid that we derive from supplements or fortified food.
-(FYI folic acid is not our friend, more on this later) When we eat foods that contain folate (vitamin B9), MTHFR converts it into methyl-folate, folate’s active form.
+(FYI folic acid is not the same, more on this later) When we eat foods that contain folate (vitamin B9), MTHFR converts it into methyl-folate, folate’s active form.
 Folate is known as a methyl donor.

 This process is super important because methyl-folate plays a role in just about everything our body does and this conversion – is Step One of the methylation process.

-Research indicates that at least 60% of people have an MTHFR variation and they consequently have a decreased ability for folate conversion (the process doesn’t completely stop; it merely decreases by 40 to 80%).
+cycleResearch indicates that at least 60% of people have an MTHFR variation and they consequently have a decreased ability for folate conversion (the process doesn’t completely stop; it merely decreases by 40 to 80%).

 If you have an MTHFR variation, your body is less able to use synthetic folic acid or folate, in the methylation cycle, which means you won’t get the benefit of the B vitamin cycle working optimally, and that can increase your risk for many of the health conditions outlined above.
-This does NOT mean we need to rush out and supplement with folic acid –we’ll discuss the downsides of Folic Acid later.
+This does NOT mean we need to rush out and supplement with folic acid –we’ll discuss the downsides of folic acid later.
 Luckily, we can help our dirty, sluggish or inefficient MTHFR genes by taking high quality activated B supplements and by eating foods that already contain a lot of methyl folate, easing its burden and supporting your cycle.
 Leafy green are full of methyl folate.
 More on this in our How Can I Improve Methylation? blog.

-Let’s continue as it is NOT just about methyl-folate.
+bondsLet’s continue as it is NOT just about methyl-folate.

 MTRR creates methylcobalamin (a form of vitamin B12) and then MTR uses that methylcobalamin, together with methyl-folate (the methyl-folate we just spoke about), to turn a substance called homocysteine into another enzyme, called methionine.